A siege-like situation

-Yesterday was a day of collective shock and paralysis in Norway.
+Yesterday was a day of national shock and paralysis in Norway.
 The reality had only begun to sink in: Norway had been hit by a terrorist attack, leaving at least 92 people dead, most of them teenagers.

 It felt like a siege.
 It was the first, and, hopefully, the last time in my lifetime that anyone will ever see something similar in Oslo!

 After walking around, taking some photos, I met up with a friend who had been in the vicinity when the bomb went off.
 We met up at a café just opposite one of the military barricades, talking about what had happened.
 With him was a lady who had been in the VG building, facing the PM’s office.
 Like the other people in that building, she had miraculously escaped without injuries, and had been one of the first people out on the street after the blast, witnessing the epicentre of the damage first-hand.